wordpress com stats

 The final step is to register with the state nurse aide registry in the state where you hold your certification and wish to practice.
 Once you are included on the state registry list your license can be verified by prospective employers.

-CNA Training Courses by State
+CNA Training Programs by State

 Alabama CNA Training Classes